 What is IPC Curriculum?

 IPC stands for the International Primary Curriculum, which was created in 2000.
 The IPC focuses on creative, inquiry-based thematic education for students aged 5-11 years old.
 There are specific learning goals for every subject, guiding children through the key areas of development needed for their further education.
-The IPC is based on the English National Curriculum and is one of the fasted-growing international curriculum programs in the world.
+The IPC is based on the English National Curriculum and is one of the fastest-growing international curriculum programs in the world.

 What subjects does the IPC cover?